 Second, adrenal fatigue can make menopause symptoms worse.
 Cortisol ruins your balance big time!
 This stress hormone suppresses metabolism, digestion, brain function and more.
 Believe it or not, the body sees menopause as a stressor too, and this adds more burden to the adrenals.

 Third, adrenal fatigue symptoms can mask menopause!
-The symptoms of these two conditions are similar that it can be hard to set them apart.
+The symptoms of these two conditions are similar in that it can be hard to set them apart.
 However, I’m going to let you in on a little secret, adrenal fatigue symptoms rarely include hot flashes and night sweats!

 Why Are Adrenal Gland Functions Important in Menopause?